-- Expression of the target CRM vision
+2. Expressing the target CRM vision

-- Functional specifications of the target CRM
+3. Functional requirements of the target CRM

-[Step 1] Definition of the need and objectives
+[Step 1] Defining the objectives

 Why are you changing your CRM?